 Strategy Mitigation Measure Vegetation screening, fencing The existing mature tree between the subject property and the property to the east will be maintained.
-Future plans include the installation of a (see architectural drawing attached - Figure 5) Buffers See above Site Lines The proposed alteration to the building is for signage only.
+Buffers See above Site Lines The proposed alteration to the building is for signage only.
 This will not obstruct the view of the adjacent heritage property.
 Facade treatment Subdued/muted colours have been chosen so as not to provide a 'stark' contrast to adjacent buildings